ulfi03/aidex/README.md

 <!-- @formatter:on-->

-This BlocBuilder manages how the UI part that contains the list of Index cards (red) is displayed One can see that the UI changes based on the state and that 4 cases are distinguished.
+This BlocBuilder manages how the UI part that contains the list of Index cards (red) is displayed One can see that the UI changes based on the current state that BlocBuilder receives from `IndexCardOverviewBloc`  and that 4 cases are distinguished.

 <table>
    <tr>